Australian Air Force Cadets: Rank Establishments

-The AAFC has specific rank establishments depending on the strength of a squadron.
+The AAFC has specific rank establishments and quotas depending on the strength of a squadron.
 This is to ensure a balance between leadership roles and subordinates members (especially to prevent a top-heavy squadron developing).
 As an exaggerated example, it would not be beneficial for a squadron of 40 cadets to have 39 CUOs and 1 CDT, nor would it be beneficial for it to have 20 CWOFFs, 10 CFSGTs and 10 CSGTs.
 Rather, that squadron ought to have 2 CUOs, 2 CWOFFs, 1 CFSGT, 3 CSGTs, 5 CCPLs and around 30 LCDTs/CDTs.
-The general standard is 1–4 NCOs and CUOs, This is not a rule of the AAFC but is rather a recommendation made to units.
+The general standard is 1–4 NCOs and CUOs, This is not an explicit rule of the AAFC, but is rather a recommendation made to units.